FryScript/FryScript/LANGUAGE_REFERENCE.md

 ## Logical operators

 The following logical operators are supported.
-They are used with a left and right operand, both operands typically be boolean values.
+They are used with a left and right operand, both operands are typically boolean values.

 * && logical and.
 * || logical or.
+* ! logial not.

 ```
 // && will be true when both the left and right operands are true
 condition1 = true;
 condition2 = true;